rtk-ai/rtk

 What it does

-RTK is a free tool that sits between AI coding assistants (like Claude or other AI helpers) and your development environment, stripping out unnecessary clutter from command outputs before the AI ever sees them — cutting the amount of text the AI has to process by 60-90%.
-This directly reduces the cost of using AI tools, since most AI services charge based on how much text they read and generate.
+RTK is a tool that sits between AI coding assistants (like Claude or other AI helpers) and your computer's command line, cleaning up and shrinking the output before the AI has to read it — cutting the amount of text the AI processes by 60-90%.
+This directly reduces the cost of using AI coding tools, since most AI services charge based on how much text they read and generate.

 Why it matters